sarthakagrawal927/PlayWordle/README.md

 🟩🟩🟩🟩🟩

 So the algorithm for playing the game is definitely a success, let's see how much optimization can be done.

+Let us simulate for different types of algorithms